Oil Rises After Inventory Data

-Oil prices flipped to gains after U.S. inventory data showed that oil stockpiles shrank and gasoline demand climbed to a record last week.
+Oil prices rose Wednesday after U.S. data showed that crude inventories continued to shrink and gasoline demand climbed to a record last week.

 Continue Reading Below